 He has experience of service leadership and redesign, and has previously led development of regional rheumatology audit and peer review within the East Midlands.

 Between 2013 and 2016, he chaired the NHS England Specialised Rheumatology Clinical Reference Group, whose work championed the needs of people living with rare rheumatic diseases, delivered commissioning policies to enable access to high-cost treatments and established levers for delivery of care in regional networks.

-Since 2016 he has served as President of the British Society for Rheumatology, whose mission is to support its multidisciplinary membership to deliver the best care, to improve the lives of children and adults with rheumatic and musculoskeletal disease.
+From 2016 to 2019 he was president of the British Society for Rheumatology , whose mission is to support its multidisciplinary membership to deliver the best care, to improve the lives of children and adults with rheumatic and musculoskeletal disease.

 “I’m looking forward to working with colleagues across the country to gain insight into how to improve outcomes and variations in care, with a view to developing national solutions that will work for all.
 The inclusion of rheumatology within the GIRFT programme marks an important phase in the ongoing development of our specialty.”